 The top claim of an assurance case often asserts that the system has some logical property (e.g., "is safe"); implicitly, this implies that the system has no faults that could jeopardize the property.
-We have explored methods for gaining and assessing confidence in such claims, but how does that relate to the properties we really care about, which are typically absence (or rarity) of critical failures?
+We have examined positive perspectives on assessment of such claims and explored methods for gaining and assessing confidence in them, but how does that relate to the properties we really care about, which are typically absence (or rarity) of critical failures?
 In other words, how do we get from confidence in absence of faults to rarity of failures?

-In this section we present a theory called Conservative Bayesian Inference (CBI) that can accomplish this step.
-We present it as a separate theory, external to any assurance case argument, but we note that it could be incorporated by extending an argument above its existing top claim using a substitution block to take that (logical) top claim to a new higher-level top claim concerning the probability of critical failures over the life of the system.
+In this section we outline a theory called Conservative Bayesian Inference (CBI) that can accomplish this step.
+We present it as a separate theory, external to any assurance case argument, but we note that it could be incorporated by extending an argument above its existing top claim using a substitution block to take that (logical) top claim about absence of faults to a new higher-level claim about the probability of critical failures over the life of the system.

-Confidence in the case can be expressed as probabilistic confidence in its top claim $P{conf}(C^T)$.
+Confidence in an assurance case argument can be expressed as probabilistic confidence in its top claim $P{conf}(C^T)$.
 The top claim C^T typically concerns absence of faults or defects that could lead to a critical failure.
-Let us abbreviate "suffers a critical failure" by simply "fails" and "has a fault that could lead to a critical failure" as "faulty" (with "nonfaulty" as its negation); these definitions are consistent with standard usage [78].
+Let us abbreviate "suffers a critical failure" by simply "fails" and "has a fault that could lead to a critical failure" as "faulty" (with "nonfaulty" as its negation); these definitions are consistent with standard usage [82].
 Then, by the formula for total probability

-P(system fails [on a randomly selected demand]) (3)

-$= P(\text{system fails} | \text{system nonfaulty}) \times P(\text{system nonfaulty})$

-$+ P(\text{system fails} | \text{system faulty}) \times P(\text{system faulty}).$
+$$P(\text{system fails [on a randomly selected demand]})$$ (4) = $P(\text{system fails | system nonfaulty}) \times P(\text{system nonfaulty})$ + $P(\text{system fails | system faulty}) \times P(\text{system faulty}).$